LucaGomez/Matter_perturbatioNNs/README.md

 So, using the "Training_example_bundle.py" code, you can train a network to solve the differential equation and evaluate the solution both at time values and at $\alpha$ values.
 This allows you to explore the parameter space by evaluating a function, without integrating a system for each step.
 Next, you can check "Loading_example_bundle.py" to generate a heatmap showing the percentage error as a function of (t, $\alpha$).

-### LCDM
+### LCDM & MG

-In this folder, you can find the codes that perform the training of the neural networks, the plotting of the solutions, the estimation of the error, and the estimation of the parameter $\Omega_{m0}$ using the observable $f\sigma_8$, all within the context of the standard cosmological model $\Lambda$CDM.
+In this folder, you can find the codes that perform the training of the neural networks, the plotting of the solutions, the estimation of the error, and the estimation of the parameter $\Omega_{m0}$ using the observable $f\sigma_8$, all within the context of both the standard cosmological model $\Lambda$CDM and a modified gravity phenomelogical model.
 The folder contains two directories called Bundle and No_bundle.
-The estimation of parameters is done only for the bundle case through the library [emcee](https://emcee.readthedocs.io/en/stable/), but the error estimation through the $\eta$ method is done for both cases.
+The estimation of parameters is done only for the bundle case through the library [emcee](https://emcee.readthedocs.io/en/stable/), but the error bound computation is done for both cases.

 To implement the error bound estimation in the observable $f \sigma_8$, you may run the code "bound_fs8.py" in the same directory as "bound_XY.py".
 The first code takes the trained network and computes the bound on the calculation of the observable for several values of $\Omega_{m0}$.

-### MG

-This folder contains the same as LCDM but implemented for the modified gravity model.

-### Paper_plots

-In this folder, you can find the codes to reproduce the plots presented in the paper.
-You can also find the trained networks for both models here.

 ## For the user